-- Any expense, including a tax, which is eligible for a rebate, credit, or refund (i.e., Goods and Service Tax (GST)) - In-kind - Principal investigator, non-incremental applicant, and co-applicant salaries, wages, and benefits - Any expenses incurred before or after the dates listed in the funding agreement - Any expenses not required for the execution of the project - Normal operating expenses associated with carrying out business operations - Extended warranties - Spare parts not used as part of the project - Expenses associated with lobbying - Financing charges, loan interest payments, bank fees and charges - Any compensation to any government employee for organizing or delivering parts of the project - Purchase of land, buildings, and facilities, associated taxes, and fees (e.g., land transfer tax) - Any additions to new or existing buildings and facilities, and associated taxes and fees - Purchase of typical farm equipment (e.g., tractors, skid steers, combines, etc.) and related accessories and attachments - Normal, current, or ongoing maintenance expenses - Establishing a commercial operation - Office renovations - Sponsorship of seminars, conferences, workshops, events, or initiatives - Multi-use items (e.g., items that are not directly related to the project activities, such as computers, printers, phones, cameras, pressure washers, general farm equipment, batteries, ATV, trucks, clothing, and footwear, etc.) - Any project-related activity that generates revenue during implementation of the project - Expenses incurred for other projects
+- Any expense, including a tax, which is eligible for a rebate, credit or refund (i.e., Goods and Service Tax (GST)) - In-kind - Principal investigator, applicant and co-applicant salaries, wages and benefits - Any expenses incurred before or after the dates listed in the funding agreement - Any expenses not required for the execution of the project - Normal operating expenses associated with carrying out business operations - Extended warranties - Spare parts not used as part of the project - Expenses associated with lobbying - Financing charges, loan interest payments, bank fees and charges - Any compensation to any government employee for organizing or delivering parts of the project - Purchase of land, buildings and facilities, associated taxes and fees (e.g., land transfer tax) - Any additions to new or existing buildings and facilities, and associated taxes and fees - Purchase of typical farm equipment (e.g., tractors, skid steers, combines, etc.) and related accessories and attachments - Normal, current or ongoing maintenance expenses - Establishing a commercial operation - Office renovations

-- Catering (meals/refreshments for attendees of knowledge transfer event organized through the project) - Knowledge transfer related registration fees & travel expenses associated with Principal Investigators are ineligible when the project involves highly qualified personnel (students enrolled in Masters and/or PhD programs or post doctoral fellows) salaries, wages and benefits - Any item purchased before April 1, 2026 - Leases - Any other expense deemed ineligible by the program administrator
+- initiatives project ssure ning and - Sponsorship of seminars, conferences, workshops, events or initiatives - Multi-use items (e.g., items that are not directly related to the project activities, such as computers, printers, phones, cameras, pressure washers, general farm equipment, batteries, ATV, trucks, clothing and footwear, etc.) - Any project-related activity that generates revenue during implementation of the project - Expenses incurred for other projects - Knowledge transfer related registration fees & travel expenses associated with Principal Investigators are ineligible when the project involves highly qualified personnel salaries, wages and benefits - Inventory items purchased before April 1, 2023 - Leases - Any other expense deemed ineligible by the program administrator